National Agricultural Literacy Curriculum Matrix

 Three 45-minute class periods plus observation time

-Students learn how plants and soils interact by observing root growth, considering the function of a plant’s roots, modeling the movement of water into the roots, and investigating movement of water and nutrients throughout the plant using pieces of celery stalks and food coloring.
+Students will discover how plants and soils interact by observing root growth, considering the function of a plant’s roots, modeling the movement of water into the roots, and investigating the movement of water and nutrients throughout the plant.

 - Sharp knife (for the teacher)